speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

    ###### ingress-nginx

    If enabling ingress and `cert-manager`, there are strict requirements regarding the ordering of resources.
 See [Resource Ordering Constraints](#resource-ordering-constraints) for an explanation.
-In this case, please execute the following steps:
+As a result, please ensure `ingress-nginx.enabled` is set to `false`, and execute the following steps:
    1. First, install `ingress-nginx`:
        ```
       helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx